fbngrm/time-tracker/README.md

 **Behaviour**

-The provided timestamp and timezone are used to convert the time in the users location.
+The provided timestamp and timezone are used to get the time in the users location.
-The start of the first day for the provided period is calculated as the start time.
+The start of the first day for the provided period in the provided location is calculated as the start date.
-A list of all time records with a stop date past the start time is returned.
+A list of JSON representations of all time records with a stop date past the start date is returned.

 ---

-`GET /drivers/:id`

-**Response**

 ### Frontend
+A react/redux frontend provides the user interface to store and view time records.
-Builds of the frontend are created during the build of the gateway service.
+Builds of the frontend are created during the build of the gateway service and are served as static files.

 ### Gatweay
+An nginx gateway is responsible for servig the frontend as well as providing public API enpoints.
+Requests to the public enpoints are forwarded to the backend service.

+#### Public API Endpoints

+`POST /time-tracker/record`

+Forwarded to the private `/record` endpoint.

+---

+`GET /time-tracker/records`

+Forwarded to the private `/records` endpoint.

+---

 ## Dependency management
 The program makes use of the standard library wherever possible.
 For handling dependencies, go modules are used.
 This requires to have a go version > 1.11 installed and setting `GO111MODULE=1`.
 If the go version is >= 1.13, modules are enabled by default.